bendqh1/drupal/language/show_webpage_by_its_language.md

 ### One way

 1. Go to `/admin/config/regional/language/detection`.
-1. Enable **Language detection by user preferences** and set it to detect the language based on the user's language preference.
-1. Configure accordingly.
+1. Enable language detection by all options.
 1. Flush all caches.

 ### Another way